gate-computer/gate/Service.md

 UUID is properly randomized.

+## Revisions

+Services must be backward- and forward-compatible, so their APIs cannot really be evolved without changing the name of the service.
+Therefore any major version number reflecting API changes should be incorporated into the name string.

+In order to communicate implementation details such as fixes or alternative implementations, services have a human-readable revision string.
+It has otherwise the same constraints as the service name, except that it can also contain mark and symbol characters.

+Example revision strings:

+  `0`
+  `1`
+  `123-acme`
+  `2346~nextgen/345`
+  `4365.984532`

 ## Call domain

 Calls should be answered in order to not leave the caller hanging.
 A